gmdsi/GMDSI_notebooks/docs/part2/freyberg_fosm_and_dataworth.md

 df_worth_new.head()
 ```

-It can be usefull to display this information on a map.
+It can be useful to display this information on a map.
 Let's process this output and do some `flopy` trickery to display it on the model grid.

 As we did before, first let's normalize the results to the "base" case (i.e. base==with no new observations).
 Let's prepare a function to make our life easier: